bittercrow/MyTools/README.md

 ## Installation

 1. Place `MyTools` folder in %USERPROFILE%\Documents\.
-2. Notice that the current directory will be set for the `Backup` command directory.
-3. Double-click install_backup_path.cmd to register the `Backup` command in the context menu and add `MyTools` directory path to the user `Path`.
+2. Double-click install_backup_path.cmd to register the `Backup` command in the context menu and add `MyTools` directory path to the user `Path`.

 ## Usage